leonardotgoncalves/leonardotgoncalves.github.io/_pages/about.md

 Hi!
 I am Leonardo Gonçalves, an evolutionary biologist from Porto Alegre, Brazil.

 I am currently a PhD candidate at Federal University of Rio Grande do Sul (Brazil) and a visiting student at Royal Holloway, University of London (UK).
-During my PhD, my primary focus revolves around mitochondrial DNA (mtDNA) evolution, using bumblebees (_Bombus_) as a study sytem.
-Besides evaluating the utility of mtDNA in bee phylogenetics and taxonomic identification, I want to unravel its role in the climatic niche adaptation of Neotropical species and the intriguing transition to social parasitism in cuckoo bumblebees (subgenus _Psithyrus_).
+During my PhD, my primary focus revolves around mitochondrial DNA evolution, using bumblebees (_Bombus_) as a study sytem.
+Besides evaluating the utility of mitochondrial DNA in bee phylogenetics and taxonomic identification, I want to unravel its role in climatic niche adaptation and the intriguing transition to social parasitism in cuckoo bumblebees (subgenus _Psithyrus_).

 As someone with a passion for integrative evolutionary biology, I look forward to combine observational studies, physiology, and bioinformatics in my upcoming projects!